School bus rules 2023-24

 At Fonda-Fultonville, we look at the transportation of your child as an important job and one that focuses on safety.
 Rules and regulations, extensive driver training and meticulous vehicle maintenance are all of the things that demonstrate safety as an unquestionable first priority.
 Our fleet of approximately 31 buses travels about 200,000 miles per year in a district that covers about 130 square miles.
 Our buses are contracted through private contractors.

 Our purpose is to provide each child a safe ride.
-With this goal in mind, our bus contractors, Brown Transportation and CMF Transportation, have enjoyed superb safety records.
+With this goal in mind, our bus contractors, Brown Transportation and Student Transportation of America (STA), have enjoyed superb safety records.
 We appreciate their efforts and dedication to the safe transportation of our students.

 School Bus Discipline Policy

 - First Offense: Warning, notice sent to parents, needs to be signed and returned to the school administrator.

 - Second Offense: Bus riding privileges will be removed for a period of one day for grades K-4 and two days for grades 5-12.

 - Third Offense: Bus riding privileges will be removed for a period of three days for grades K-4 and five days for grades 5-12.
 A conference with the building administrator, parents, bus driver and student(s) will be held.

 - Fourth Offense: Bus riding privileges will be removed for the rest of the school year.